heseltime/heseltime.github.io/pages/wolfram.md

 ![Neural Net as a Function](image-50.png)

-Plugging this into WL, you get a wrapper tool with symbolic and all kinds of under-the-hood capabilites (like cloud connectivity!) that gives Machine Learning a unique twist.
+Plugging this into WL, you get a wrapper tool with symbolic and all kinds of under-the-hood capabilites (like cloud connectivity!) that give Machine Learning a unique twist.

 ## Academic In-Roads